 Genres: Fiction, Thrillers, Crime, Suspense, Psychological, General, Mystery & Detective, Traditional, Family Life, Family & Relationships

-For fans of J. P. Delaney’s The Girl Before comes a thriller that makes us question our relationship with technology and the lengths we would go to, to keep our family safe.
+For fans of J. P. Delaney's The Girl Before comes a thriller that makes us question the lengths we would go to, to keep our family safe.

-Three years ago, Ethan and Nikki Rhodes suffered a devastating loss.
-Their four-year-old daughter Grace was tragically killed when she ran from their garden into the path of a car.
-Ethan, a radio personality, escapes into work, while Nikki quits her job to care for their remaining child, Grace’s twin sister, Bella, who hasn’t spoken since that night.
+Three years ago, Nikki and Ethan Rhodes suffered a devastating loss when their four-year-old daughter Grace was tragically killed in a road accident.
+Ethan, a radio personality, escapes into work, leaving Nikki to care for their remaining child, Bella, who hasn't spoken since that day.

-But what if what they fear most is actually inside the house?
-What if 17 Church Row isn’t the safe haven that they think it is?
+But what if 17 Church Row isn't the safe haven that they think it is?

 Many Thanks to Tracy @ Compulsive Readers and the publisher for my spot on the blog tour and a copy of the book.
 My review is honest and unbiased.

 Wow…this novel blew my tiny mind.
 The thriller genre is my favourite and sometimes they can get a little bit samey, but this renewed my love for the genre tenfold!
 The topic was scarily relevant to the times we now find ourselves living in and makes you think about just how easy it is to put things out there on the internet.
 It made me think and ponder just how much myself and my peers live our lives on the stage that is the internet.
 James Carol’s writing style was invigorating, and his narrative was just thrilling.
 I was hook, line and sinker from the first gripping page to very last.
 I was addicted, and the storyline portrayed the internet as a silent, insidious being.
 Always watching, note taking, a photographic memory.
 It never forgets.